Academic writing tutorials

 Where will I have my tutorial?

-Subject to availability, you have the option of being seen in Sackville Street Building or the Samuel Alexander Building, whichever is most convenient for you.
-You will be told where your tutor will meet you when your appointment is confirmed.
+Normally, in the Samuel Alexander Building, but you will be told where your tutor will meet you when your appointment is confirmed.

 Can I book more than one appointment?

 Normally, we advise that one appointment per semester can be offered (a maximum of 2 across the academic year).
 However, if you attend an appointment and either your tutor recommends a follow up appointment, or you feel you need further support, you should contact the Programme Support Officer in the first instance to check availability (contact details below).
 Please note that priority will always be given to those students who have not yet used this service.

 Please quote your full name and student ID number in all correspondence.